avarga/tkpath/doc/README.txt

         Lists all children of the first item matching tagOrId.

+    pathName depth tagOrId
+	Returns the depth in the tree hierarchy of the first item matching tagOrId.
+The root item has depth 0 and children of the root has depth 1 and so on.

     pathName distance tagOrId x y

         Returns the closest distance between the point (x, y) and the first